 Led by Greg Conte, Texas’ new Broadband Development Office (BDO) opened its doors in September and created an interagency council that will facilitate different state agencies that want to play a role in providing broadband ubiquity, and engaging in local-level broadband events which will help ensure Texas effectively deploys hundreds of millions of dollars in available federal funds with input and support from local governments.

 In addition to coordination, the BDO is developing a statewide broadband plan, which is anticipated in June of 2022.
-Aside from being a best practice for broadband development, such a plan is required to access $500.5 million in existing federal funds and to draw down funding under the new broadband programs established under the Infrastructure Investment and Jobs Act (IIJA).
+Aside from being a best practice for broadband development, such a plan is required to access $500.5 million in existing federal funds from the American Rescue Plan Act (ARPA) and to draw down funding under the new broadband programs established under the Infrastructure Investment and Jobs Act (IIJA).

 One of the biggest challenges to addressing digital access in Texas is ensuring state and federal maps correctly identify areas without broadband.
 To ensure Texas receives the proper amount of federal funding next year, which will be based on the new Federal Communications Commission’s (FCC) maps, the BDO will begin collecting accurate, granular broadband coverage data at the address level and developing Texas’ own maps to ensure the federal maps are accurate.
-The first Texas maps are expected next September.
+The first Texas maps are expected by January 2023.

 The BDO’s mapping program is particularly crucial as it will allow Texas to correct any areas in the FCC maps that overstate broadband coverage and maximize the amount of funding Texas will receive from the IIJA – specifically from the $42.5 billion allocated for infrastructure projects.